Welcome to today's edition of the Rush 24-7 podcast.

 Chevy Chase had him stumbling and falling down airplane steps.

-Obama's a big athletic klutz and a drive-by is the state run media, the sports media are trying to portray him as a second coming of Michael Jordan.
+The state-run media, the sports media are trying to portray him as the second coming of Michael Jordan.

 Greetings, folks.

-Welcome, Rush Limbaugh, the EIB network and the Limbaugh Institute for Advanced Conservative Studies and a special sports division.
+Welcome, Rush Limbaugh, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies and a special sports division.

-It was a girly toss.
+Yes, it was a girly toss.

 Did you see it?